Omimacgithub/Omimacgithub/README.md

 ## Projects

+### Hackathon projects

+**HackUDC 2025 - Clothing Search and 3D Visualization Web Application ([repository](https://github.com/DisguisedPigeon/HackUDC2025))**

+- Implemented requests to external APIs to retrieve garment data and display it on the website using detailed and organized cards.

+**HackUDC 2024 - Electricity Bill Analysis Application using Pandas ([repository](https://github.com/DisguisedPigeon/HackUDC2024))**

+- Processed users' CSV electricity bills to generate yearly consumption visualizations, providing relevant insights such as the months with the highest energy expenditure.

+### AI-powered applications

+**JETRAG - Local RAG assitant targeting NVIDIA Jetson embedded systems ([repository](https://github.com/Omimacgithub/JETRAG) | 03/2026 – Present**

+- Developed an assistant which, using Retrieval-Augmented Generation, provides reasoned answers based on user-provided sources.
+Both the application and the language model (using Gemma-4-E2B) run **locally** on the device.

+### AWS works

+**Hadoop cluster deployment and maintenance lab on AWS ([repository](https://github.com/Omimacgithub/AWSHadoopLab/tree/main)) | 11/2024**

+- Worked with large files on HDFS and used backup tools, fsck, and EC, achieving data protection.

+**Scalability analysis of AWS infrastructure using the NPB benchmark ([repository](https://github.com/Omimacgithub/CFD-kernel-scalability-analysis-AWS)) | 12/2024**

+- Analyzed the influence of instance affinity on performance for communication-intensive workloads.

+- Compared the scalability of general-purpose instances vs compute-optimized instances for computation workloads.

+### HPC works

 ### Robotics

 (Bachelor's Thesis) I have experience on both ROS1 and ROS2 frameworks for building and deploying software. [summit_xl_rosmc](https://github.com/Omimacgithub/summit_xl_rosmc) repo contains a GUI tool integrated on the mobile robot Summit\_XL to ease its control for the end user.